Pyprohly/reddit-api-doc-notes/docs/api-reference/submission.rst

    it is the url of the link.
 Also see `permalink`."
    "subreddit_subscribers","integer","The number of subscribers in the subreddit."
    "created_utc","float","Unix timestamp of when the post was made.
 Will always be a whole number."
-   "num_crossposts","integer",""
+   "num_crossposts","integer","Crosspost count."
    "media","unknown?",""
    "is_video","boolean",""
-   "spam?","boolean","`true` if the submission is marked as spam else `false`.
+   "spam?","boolean","`true` if the submission was removed as spam else `false`.

    This field is not available if the current user is not a moderator of the subreddit (or there's no user context)."